How to visit the Benagil Cave This Year (Check out the new rules)

 There is a fantastic cave called Gruta do Amor (Love Cave) with a heart-shaped crater on the ceiling.
 It is so perfect that I wonder if it had a little help from an artisan.

-The downside of the Benagil cave boat tour is that the boat stops only about 5 minutes at Benagil beach sea cave.
+The downside of the Benagil cave boat tour is that the boat stops only about 5 minutes at Benagil Beach Sea Cave.

 Make sure you ask the tour guide if you can get off the boat, because some boats only pass by, and others stop but do not let you get off.